Is your dog feeling the cold? Bailey’s top 5 tips for keeping cozy this winter!

 2. Dress your dog for the cold with winter clothing

 Small dogs, and dogs with short hair, find it especially hard to retain body heat during the winter.
-When you take your dog outside for a walk or play, it is important to keep them rugged up with a doggie jumper or coat.
+So, when you take your dog outside for a walk or play, it is important to keep them rugged up with a dog jumper or coat.
 Remember to take off their clothing once they are back inside or they may overheat.

 Bailey’s Tip: If your dog has a lot of fur or a thick coat they won’t need additional clothing for the winter!